Paulo Dybala: 2015–2018: Transfer and three domestic doubles

 Following the departure of Paul Pogba to Manchester United in the summer of 2016, Dybala was offered the number 10 jersey by Juventus, although he turned it down, preferring to keep the number 21 jersey that he had worn during his previous season.
 Following manager Massimiliano Allegri's switch to a 4–2–3–1 formation, the 2016–17 season saw Dybala operate in a deeper playmaking role behind the club's new signing Gonzalo Higuaín, which saw a decrease in his goalscoring output as he took on increasing defensive and creative duties.
 After struggling to score at the beginning of the season, Dybala scored his first goal of the 2016–17 campaign on 27 September, in a 4–0 away win over Dinamo Zagreb in the Champions League.
 He scored his first Serie A goal of the season that weekend, on 2 October, in a 3–0 away win over Empoli.

 On 11 April, Dybala scored two goals in Juventus's first-leg Champions League quarter-final fixture against Barcelona, helping the club to a 3–0 home victory.
 On 13 April 2017, Dybala renewed his contract with Juventus until 2022.
-On 3 June, Dybala started in the 2017 Champions League Final, but Juventus were defeated 4–1 by defending champions Real Madrid, missing out on the treble.
+On 3 June, Dybala started in the 2017 Champions League final, but Juventus were defeated 4–1 by defending champions Real Madrid, missing out on the treble.

 On 4 August 2017, Dybala was named one of the three finalists for the Forward of the 2016–17 UEFA Champions League season award.
 On 9 August, Dybala was confirmed to wear the number 10 shirt for Juventus.
 On 13 August he scored two goals in a 3–2 defeat to Lazio in the 2017 Supercoppa Italiana.
 On 15 August, Dybala placed sixth in the 2017 UEFA Best Player of the Year Award.
 On 26 August, Dybala scored his first hat-trick in Serie A in a 4–2 away win over Genoa.
 He repeated the feat on 17 September, in his 100th appearance for Juventus, scoring all three goals, including one free-kick, in the club's 3–1 away win over Sassuolo, marking his second hat-trick in Serie A. On 11 March 2018, Dybala scored a brace in a 2–0 home win over Udinese in Serie A; his first goal of the match was also his 100th career goal.
-He made his 150th appearance in Serie A in a 0–0 away draw against S.P.A.L., on 17 March.
+He made his 150th appearance in Serie A in a 0–0 away draw against SPAL, on 17 March.